atish3/ios-team/README.md

 # ios-team
-iOS app for MDP free speech team
+iOS app for the MDP free speech team